The Leprechaun and Mary Caitlin

-Mary Kaitlin.
-She was a poor girl who took care of their thatch cottage home
+named Mary Kaitlin.
+She was a poor girl who took care of their thatch

-in Ireland after the death of her mother.
+cottage home in Ireland after the death of her mother.
 The cottage was set

-in the hills, flowered with heather, where the wind rose up to their back and the sun
+in the hills, flowered with heather, where the wind rose up to their back

-sons of thunder, as their names Shaun and Sťamus meant John and
+little sons of thunder, as their names Shaun and Sťamus meant John and

 James.
-Now Caitlin took a fancy to a young acquaintance of theirs named Michael, who
+Now Caitlin took a fancy to a young acquaintance of theirs named

-lived in the neighborhood.
-He sometimes would eat at table with them, when
+Michael, who lived in the neighborhood.
+He sometimes would eat at table with

-he came by.
-He'd eat her cooking but hardly paid any attention to Caitlin,
+them, when he came by.
+He'd eat her cooking but hardly paid any attention to

-but she noticed him, and rather liked him.
-He was a good Irish boy who
+Caitlin, but she noticed him, and rather liked him.
+He was a good Irish boy

-prayed his beads for the poor souls.
+who prayed his beads for the poor souls.
 Caitlin kind of wished he would

 One evening, she sat on the front porch.
 In front of their humble cottage there grew a clump of rose bushes.
 As she was looking up at the pretty moon, it seemed to her, that something moved in the bushes.
 She lit a candle and to see what it might be.
 Carefully, she pulled aside a couple of the thorn branches.
 Even though the moon shone down, there was darkness inside the bushes, but illumined by the candle light, she spied a leprechaun caught in the thorns!
 And she happened to look directly into his eyes as he tried to look away.